-CO1: understand the some advance concepts and theories of industrial structure, conduct and performance

-CO2: understand the different sources of industrial finance and their significance to evaluate firms performance.

-CO3: understand the role and basic models of advertisement expenditure and profitability; and role of R&D expenditure and innovations on the working of firms.

-CO4: understand the Industrial policy and development process India.
+- CO1: understand the some advanced concepts and theories of industrial structure, conduct and performance - CO2: understand the different sources of industrial finance and their significance in evaluating firms' performance. - CO3: understand the role and basic models of advertisement expenditure and profitability and the role of R&D expenditure and innovations in the working of firms. - CO4: understand the Industrial policy and development process in India.